equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 > I will just try to answer questions that had before I
 > bought the Laptop

+* **update 2019-06-06** I've posted some manufacture errors that I needed to deal with the laptop at the bottom of the article

 ### Keyboard / Tochpad

 My main reason for new laptop was that I needed a laptop with good keyboad